Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **2. Supported Versions of OS X and Xcode**

+As of 2016-09-30, Tunnelblick is built using Xcode 7.3.1 on OS X 10.11.6.
+(Xcode 8.0 creates binaries without complaint but they cause peculiar, unreproducible crashes.)

-Tunnelblick can be built using Xcode 7.0 and higher on OS X 10.10.7 or higher.
-Older versions of Tunnelblick can be built using Xcode 3.2.2 on OS X 10.6.8.
+Older versions (such as the 3.5 branch) of Tunnelblick can be built using Xcode 3.2.2 on OS X 10.6.8.
+(Do not use Xcode 3.2.3.)

 Other versions of Xcode and OS X may be used, but additional work may be required.